reactjs/react.dev/beta/src/content/learn/state-a-components-memory.md

 ## Giving a component multiple state variables {/*giving-a-component-multiple-state-variables*/}

-You can have as many state variables of as many types as you like in one component.
+You can have as many state variables as you like in one component, each of any type.
 This component has two state variables, a number `index` and a boolean `showMore` that's toggled when you click "Show details":

 <Sandpack>